tomsterritt/Charts.Aero-phpVMS/README.md

 phpVMS class for retrieving charts from Charts.aero

+Please refer to the [charts.aero website](http://charts.aero) or [Facebook page](https://www.facebook.com/charts.aero) for issues not relating to this code.

 Usage
 -----
 Ensure you enter your mashape authorisation key in the static variable at the top of the class.